These sleeping positions will help your digestion!

 Food and sleep go hand in hand.
 However, what many of us do not realize is that your daily sleep has a major impact on your digestive tract.
 Remember that morning when you rushed to the office and forgot to have your good old breakfast, didn’t you feel shabby and dull the whole day?
 Now add to that a day without sleep or improper sleep.
 Your work output will significantly go down as you struggle through the gas build-up inside your stomach.
-Apart from a good long seven to eight hours of sleep, the position you sleep in plays a major role in digestion.
+Apart from a good long seven to eight hours of sleep, the position you sleep in plays a major role in digestion maintaining the health of your digestive system.

-Let’s take a look at some of the best sleeping positions to aid digestion.
+Let’s take a look at some of the best sleeping positions for digestion.

 1-LEFT HAND INCLINATION: